-- Nigel Croft (the TC 176 chairperson) recently expressed the following as the three key features that TC 176 wants the ISO 9001 standard to have: - Foster a Process Approach (systematic, management, results based, consistency) - Foster a cycle of Plan-Do-Check-Act (both at the process and system level) - Foster Risk Based Thinking (preventing undesirable outcomes) - Of these, the first two are familiar from ISO 9001:2000 and ISO 9001:2008.
+- During the development of the ISO 9001:2015 standard, Nigel Croft (the TC 176 chairperson) expressed the following as the three key features that TC 176 wanted the ISO 9001 standard to have: - Foster a Process Approach (systematic, management, results based, consistency) - Foster a cycle of Plan-Do-Check-Act (both at the process and system level) - Foster Risk Based Thinking (preventing undesirable outcomes) - Of these, the first two are familiar from ISO 9001:2000 and ISO 9001:2008.
 The third is new.